arielhr1987/leira-letter-avatar/README.txt

 No. The plugin automatically generate the image with the initial letters of you First name and Last name.

 == Screenshots ==
+1. You will find a new menu item "Letter Avatar" under "Settings" menu.
+2. A new option "Letter" will be available for "Default Avatar".
+3. Comments list with generated user avatar.
+4. Users list with generated user avatar.
+5. Comments in Dashboard.
+6. Comments in frontend.

 == Changelog ==